-Core to the transformation was defining the purpose, vision and values of the organisation, that would be used to drive strategic priorities, policy decisions and the membership offer.
-We regularly met with 90 key stakeholders, as well as a broader group of 200 people, to gather inputs.
+Core to the transformation was defining purpose, vision and values to drive strategic priorities, policy decisions and membership offer.
+To gather inputs, we met regularly with 90 key stakeholders and 200 members and staff.

-In an environment of ongoing public scrutiny into the work of the health service, and doctors in particular, it became clear that the new BMA needed to be a more public-facing organisation, which helped us define their mission as ‘We look after doctors so they can look after you’.
+With increasingly public scrutiny into the health service – and doctors in particular – it became clear that the new BMA needed to be a more public-facing organisation, which helped us to define the mission - ‘We look after doctors, so they can look after you’.

-We organised the portfolio around member needs, ensuring they could easily find the products and services they were looking for.
-We evaluated the relevance of existing products and services within the membership offer, and identified opportunities for new offers.
+We organised the portfolio around members’ needs, ensuring they could easily find the products and services they are looking for.
+We evaluated the relevance of existing offers and identified opportunities for new ones.

 Embedding the brand

-We interpreted the values as short actionable statements, to guide how the BMA looks, speaks and acts.
-These behaviours were embedded through workshops so that anyone representing the BMA – through design, in writing or in person – understood how the values were made real.
+We expressed the new values as concise, actionable behaviours which guide how the BMA looks, speaks and acts.
+These were introduced in workshops to everyone who represents the BMA through design, in writing or in person.

-The vision defined by the BMA now acts as a strategic filter – helping the BMA develop new products and services, plan member engagement and create marketing campaigns in a more connected and purposeful way.
+The vision now acts as a strategic filter, helping the BMA to decide which new products and services to develop, plan member engagement and create purposeful and connected marketing campaigns.